heggy231/Veganista/README.md

 <img src="/Gifs/bar_chart_rs.gif" alt="daily_time">

 * Overall nutritional progress: When users click on "Show Overall Progress", with SQLAlchemy, all the dishes in the database corresponding to that user get grouped by date, and get stored into a python dictionary, with the key being the date, and the value being the list of dishes corresponding to that date.
 The dish names stored in the dictionary get queried in the dish nutrition table, and the nutritional information passed back gets summed up by macronutrient and is stored into three separate lists in order of date: one for protein, fat and carbs.
 These three lists get passed as javascript objects into a chartJS object.
-What the user eventually sees is a line chart showing them their daily totals of fat, carbohydrates and protein percentages day by day over time, so that they can gauge whether they are improving their nutritional intake.
+What the user eventually sees is a line chart showing them their daily totals of fat, carbohydrates and protein percentages day by day over time, so that they can gauge whether they are improving their nutritional intake or not.

 <img src="/Gifs/overall_progress_rs.gif" alt="overall_time">